 Flour

-For gluten-free zucchini muffins, we recommend using a 1:1 gluten-free flour substitute for wheat flour.
+For gluten-free zucchini muffins, we recommend using a 1 to 1 gluten-free flour substitute.

 Sugar